-PARSIPPANY, N.J. -- When the Vietnam War ended, US soldiers were greeted with jeers, anti-war demonstrators, and behaviors so hostile that military superiors warned returning veterans not to wear their uniforms in public.
+PARSIPPANY, N.J. -- When the Vietnam War ended, U.S. soldiers were greeted with jeers, antiwar demonstrators and behaviors so hostile that military superiors warned returning veterans not to wear their uniforms in public.
 It took years before Vietnam vets received the respect they deserved, and a duly chastened and shamed public was determined not to repeat this again.

-Looking at the receptions today's soldiers receive, typically warm greetings, often by cheering crowds who, even if they don't agree with the war, support the troops, it's hard to believe history is repeating itself, even if in different form.
-While not facing the public shaming they once did, those who wear a uniform today still battle with discrimination, albeit one that is much more subtle, and harder to prove: that of not being hired for a job, even when they're the most qualified candidate, because they were or are a soldier.
+Looking at the receptions today's soldiers receive, typically warm greetings, often by cheering crowds who, even if they don't agree with the war, support the troops, it's hard to believe history is repeating itself, even if in a different form.
+While not facing the public shaming they once did, those who wear a uniform today still battle with discrimination, albeit one that is much more subtle and harder to prove: that of not being hired for a job, even when they're the most qualified candidate, because they were or are a soldier.

 "It used to be just a perception issue for returning soldiers -- a lack of understanding of what trained service people can bring to the table as an employee or how military skills can be utilized in a civilian workplace.
-Increased media attention around Post Traumatic Stress Disorder (PTSD) has made some employers more concerned about the stability of those who have served in a combat zone, and now organizations are discriminating in hiring those who haven't been deployed yet as well, the reservists and National Guardsmen.
-Their attitude is 'I'm not going to hire someone who is at risk to leave and who I have to hold a job for.'"
+Increased media attention around post-traumatic stress disorder (PTSD) has made some employers more concerned about the stability of those who have served in a combat zone, and now organizations are discriminating in hiring those who haven't been deployed yet as well, the reservists and National Guardsmen.
+Their attitude is, 'I'm not going to hire someone who is at risk to leave and who I have to hold a job for.'"

-"The first time it happened, I was kind of shocked," Larger recalls, "The questions were kind of vague, like did I see or have to do anything stressful, how easily was I integrating myself back into society.
-I replied that being away from your family and the world you know, basically being isolated in that environment was stressful but I had it easier than a lot of other soldiers.
+"The first time it happened, I was kind of shocked," Larger said.
+"The questions were kind of vague, like, 'Did I see or have to do anything stressful?
+How easily was I integrating myself back into society?'
+I replied that being away from your family and the world you know, basically being isolated in that environment was stressful, but I had it easier than a lot of other soldiers.

-Larger shakes his head, "I'm proud to have done my duty for this country, yet I get the sense some companies think we're time bombs waiting to go off.
-We're not.
+Larger shakes his head.
+"I'm proud to have done my duty for this country, yet I get the sense some companies think we're time bombs waiting to go off," Larger said.
+"We're not.
 We're just men and women happy to be home and trying to get back to work."

 Jenna Elegg* also has trouble finding a job, but due more to her potential call to serve.
-"I'm in the Reserves. .. employers read that and instead of realizing all I can bring to the table due to my civilian and military background, they focus on my leaving.
+"I'm in the Reserves. ...
+Employers read that and instead of realizing all I can bring to the table due to my civilian and military background, they focus on my leaving.
 They ask me how much I'm at risk for being deployed, how long I might be away ... and I see it on their faces."

 Some of these resources include: